MateusVeloso16/MySQLCA1_CCT/README.md

 ALTER TABLE movies ADD COLUMN Year_of_release INT(4); # Here I update the table movies with a new column to receive the year of release of each movie.
 ALTER TABLE series ADD COLUMN Year_of_release INT(4); # Here I update the table series with a new column to receive the year of release of each serie.

+SELECT Protagonist_actor, COUNT(*) AS Number_of_Movies #here I used de COUNT to count the quantity of movies John Harris was the protagonist.
+FROM movies
+WHERE Protagonist_actor = 'John Harris'
+GROUP BY Protagonist_actor;

+SELECT DISTINCT Protagonist_actor #here I used a left join to check who was protagonist in movies and not in series.
+FROM Movies
+LEFT JOIN Series ON Movies.Protagonist_actor = Series.Protagonist_name
+WHERE Series.Protagonist_name IS NULL;